-Gardner's palazzo contains a trove of amazing paintings—including such masterpieces as Titian's Europa, Giotto's Presentation of Christ in the Temple, Piero della Francesca's Hercules, and John Singer Sargent's El Jaleo.
+Gardner's palazzo includes such masterpieces as Titian's Europa, Giotto's Presentation of Christ in the Temple, Piero della Francesca's Hercules, and John Singer Sargent's El Jaleo.
 Spanish leather panels, Renaissance hooded fireplaces, and Gothic tapestries accent salons; eight balconies adorn the majestic Venetian courtyard.
 There's a Raphael Room, Spanish Cloister, Gothic Room, Chinese Loggia, and a magnificent Tapestry Room for concerts, where

-If you've visited the MFA in the two days prior to your trip here, there's a $2 admission fee discount.
+If you've visited the MFA in the two days prior to your trip here, there's a $2 admission-fee discount.

-Allot about two hours to tour the museum properly, and note that the collections generally appeal to a "grown-up" audience, so there isn't much for young children here.
+Allot two hours to tour the museum properly, and note that the collections generally appeal to a "grown-up" audience, so there isn't much for young children here.

 If you're looking for a light lunch after your tour, visit Cafe G near the gift shop.